-- 1. lo-cut (Hi-pass Filter) removes unwanted low frequency noise such as rumble, handling noise, thumps and proximity effect and helps maintain clarity in the signal. lo-cut affects both Mic and Line/Inst inputs.
-The corner frequency - 2.
+- lo-cut (Hi-pass Filter) removes unwanted low frequency noise such as rumble, handling noise, thumps and proximity effect and helps maintain clarity in the signal.
+Io-cut affects both Mic and Line/Inst inputs.
+The corner frequency is set at 100Hz. - 2.
 HF EQ (High Frequency) affects treble frequencies in the signal.
-The corner frequency is at 12kHz for adding "brightness" and "definition" to guitars or for reducing "hiss" in vocals and "harshness" in cymbals. - 3.
-LF EQ (Low Frequency) equaliser affects bass frequencies in the signal.
-The corner frequency is 80Hz for adding "roundness" and "sub-bass" to bass guitar or kick drum, or to remove "boom" from toms.
+The corner frequency is at 12kHz for adding "brightness" and "definition" to guitars or for reducing "hiss" in vocals and "harshness" in cymbals. - LF EQ (Low Frequency) equaliser affects bass frequencies in the signal.
+3. The corner frequency is 80Hz for adding "roundness" and "sub-bass" to bass guitar or kick drum, or to remove "boom" from toms.